LoopKit/loopdocs/docs/browser/edit-browser.md

 * Click on the pencil (so you can edit this file)
 * If you are building version 3.4
     * Skip ahead to [Add Personal Customizations to build_loop.yml](#add-personal-customizations-to-build_loopyml)

-??? abstract "Older versions (Click to open/close)"
-    * If you are building from an older version of main (version 3.2.3 or earlier), this is left here for your convenience - it will be removed over the next few months - please update soon
-        * Locate line 31, which is just above the words:
-            * `# Patch Fastlane Match to not print tables`
-        * Paste the contents of the block below so it comes before that section
-        * In the next section - you will need to modify the line number where you do the edits

-    ``` { .text .copy title="Paste into build_loop.yml" }
-        # Customize Loop: Download and apply patches
-        - name: Customize Loop
-            run: |

-            # For each patch, edit comment line (keep the #) then update curl (and remove the #)

-            # Submodule Loop patches:
-            # Loop: Filename: customization details
-            #curl https://github.com/my-name-org/Loop/commit/SHA-1.patch | git apply -v --directory=Loop

-            # Submodule LoopKit patches:
-            # LoopKit: Filename: customization details
-            #curl https://github.com/my-name-org/LoopKit/commit/SHA-1.patch | git apply -v --directory=LoopKit

-            # Submodule xxxxx patches: Follow prototype above

-    ```

 ### Add Personal Customizations to build_loop.yml